TomWayne98/ShowSMSCode/README.md

 #### 2) When you are done, you just need to increase a version number in version.json.

  **version:**
-   Version number <br>
+   Version number, <br>
  **news:**
   You can add the description of SMS which you add.
-It will be showed as notification after update.<br>
+It will be showed as notification after update<br>
 ```javascript
 {
   "version": 32,